 - PanelistIgnacio García de PresnoLead Partner – Global Infrastructure and Projects Group, KPMG in Mexico

 Mexico’s infrastructure competitiveness ranking has dropped from 57 to 62, with the ranking of its railroad, port and air transport infrastructure suffering the most.
 With low federal budgets, there are many projects yet to be completed and as a result the government began creating new financial vehicles and structures to boost investment.
+This panel will bring topics such as Right of Way, PPPs and regulatory framework issues to the table to create solutions that will help boost Mexico’s transport infrastructure.

 - ModeratorJavier ValenciaExecutive Vice President and Co-Founder of the Mexican Institute of Sustainable Smart Cities (IMCISS)